Westchester County Separation Agreement Lawyer

 separate and will also make provisions regarding

-child custody, visitation and more.
-After living separately for a minimum of one year,
+visitation and more.
+After living separately for a minimum of one year, either party

 Before you consider drafting or signing a separation agreement, it is essential

-that you consult a knowledgeable Westchester County divorce attorney as
+that you consult a knowledgeable Westchester County family law attorney

-soon as possible.
-You need to ensure that all issues are addressed in
+as soon as possible.
+You need to ensure that all issues are addressed

 so the agreement suits both parties involved.
 Because major issues such

 as custody and visitation will be sorted out, it can be disastrous if

 you do not work with an attorney.
 Chances are that your spouse will be